 - Employ piping materials that are rated for the maximum temperature and pressure combination.
-This excludes PVC for most heating applications. - Ensure that load water flow in high temperature heating applications is at least 3 GPM per ton (3.9 l/m per kW) to improve performance and reduce nuisance high pressure faults. - DO NOT employ plastic to metal threaded joints - Utilize a pressure tank and air separator vent system to equalize pressure and remove air.
+This excludes PVC for most heating applications. - Ensure that load water flow in high temperature heating applications is at least 3 GPM per ton (3.9 l/m per kW) to improve performance and reduce nuisance high pressure faults. - DO NOT employ plastic-to-metal threaded joints - Utilize a pressure tank and air-separator vent system to equalize pressure and remove air.

-Swimming Pool Hot Tub Applications:
+Swimming Pool and Hot Tub Applications:

-Load brazed plate should be isolated with secondary heat exchanger constructed of anti-corrosion material in all chlorine/bromine fluid applications.
+Isolate the load brazed plate with a secondary heat exchanger constructed of anti-corrosion material in all chlorine/bromine fluid applications.